Is the World Economic Forum still relevant?

 What lies ahead for the global economy in 2024?

-But the ongoing fallout from the COVID-19 pandemic that seemingly polarised and divided societies further, as well as from new conflicts around the globe, may make it difficult to rebuild trust in institutions.
+But the ongoing fallout from the COVID-19 pandemic as well as from new conflicts around the globe may make it difficult to rebuild trust in institutions.
 And these days, the relevance of the WEF itself is often up for debate.

-Attendance at the annual gathering has thinned in recent years.
-Key names such as US President Joe Biden have been missing.
+High-level attendees at the annual gathering have thinned in recent years with key names like US President Joe Biden missing.
 In 2023, German Chancellor Olaf Scholz was the only leader of a G7 country who attended.

-This year, however, seems to be getting off to a more positive start with more political and economic power brokers expected to attend – especially those who could potentially play crucial roles in major global conflicts.

-“Leaders do not lose interest in forums such as the WEF, but they do make strategic decisions about whether it would be beneficial to attend the meeting each year,” Peter Willetts, emeritus professor of global politics at City, University of London, told Al Jazeera.
+“Leaders do not lose interest in forums such as the WEF, but they do make strategic decisions about whether it would be beneficial to attend the meeting each year,” Peter Willetts, emeritus professor of global politics at City, University of London, said.

 “Volodymyr Zelenskyy is expected to rally support for Ukraine, which will probably mean the Russians will send a low-level political delegation.”

-Willetts added that the United States is expected to send a delegation comprising Secretary of State Antony Blinken, NSA Jake Sullivan, and Special Presidential Envoy for Climate John Kerry – President Joe Biden’s top negotiator on climate change.
+Willetts added that the US is expected to send a delegation comprising Secretary of State Antony Blinken, National Security Advisor Jake Sullivan, and Special Presidential Envoy for Climate John Kerry – President Joe Biden’s top negotiator on climate change.

-Furthermore, Israeli President Isaac Herzog, Qatari Prime Minister Sheikh Mohammed bin Abdulrahman Al Thani and Iranian Foreign Minister Hossein Amirabdollahian are also expected to attend this week.
+Iranian Foreign Minister Hossein Amirabdollahian, Israeli President Isaac Herzog, and Qatari Prime Minister Sheikh Mohammed bin Abdulrahman Al Thani are also expected to attend.

 Creating communities

-Despite the unanswered questions of war and peace, a slowing global economy and a growing social divide, Davos is still viewed as an opportunity to mitigate factors leading to global conflict, experts say.
+Despite not offering firm solutions to problems, Davos can still be viewed as an opportunity to mitigate factors leading to global conflict, experts say.

+“The WEF’s approach to addressing issues is guided by … ‘multi-stakeholder governance’, which means that the world’s problems are best tackled by the diverse stakeholders that are impacted by them,” Jack Copley, assistant professor in international political economy at Durham University, told Al Jazeera.

+The basis of the WEF’s activity is therefore providing an arena for liaison and discussion between some of the world’s most important decision-makers.

 “The WEF has certainly been a major force promoting ideas of public-private partnerships and multi-stakeholder collaboration in response to global challenges,” Jan Aart Scholte, professor of global transformations and governance challenges at Leiden University, told Al Jazeera.

-“The WEF’s approach to addressing issues is guided by a commitment to what is called ‘multi-stakeholder governance’, which means that the world’s problems are best tackled by the diverse stakeholders that are impacted by them,” Jack Copley, assistant professor in international political economy at Durham University, told Al Jazeera.

-The basis of the WEF’s activity is less about creating events, therefore, and more about creating communities.
-It provides an arena for liaison and discussion between some of the world’s most important decision-makers.

-Since its inception, the WEF has provided the space for building communities of political and business leaders, experts and civil society representatives, observers say.
-The real value of the event lies in this intense focus on networking and the accumulation of knowledge about the state of the world.
-And it has been helpful in facilitating such exchanges, albeit perhaps not to the standards the WEF often claims.
+The real value of the event lies in this focus on networking and the accumulation of knowledge, which it has helped facilitate, albeit perhaps not to the standards it often claims.

 “Like all political forums, the World Economic [Forum] states its goals in overoptimistic, general terms,” Willetts noted.
-“That said, it has been a useful forum for some global leaders to have group discussions in the formal meetings and informal, one-to-one discussions outside the meetings and over drinks or at meal times.
+“That said, it has been a useful forum for some global leaders to have … informal, one-to-one discussions outside the meetings.

 “What has also been useful is the diversity of the people who attend – from leading national politicians and UN officials to business leaders and the staff of major non-governmental organisations.”